colinbut/microservices-enterprise-application/README.md

 in local we can also run each microservice individually or attempt to mimic the 'production' setup by running the Docker containers since most (all?) of the microservices are Dockerized.

-This project repo is a demo project hence doesn't go that far in showcasing the use of running and scaling the dockerized microservices apps within Kubernetes.
-However, you can try.
+An example of a deployment structure (based on Docker/Kubernetes) can be found at [Microservices Enterprise Application Deployments](https://github.com/colinbut/microservices-enterprise-application-deployments)

-Also, you can try to deploy to the Cloud and make it Cloud-Native in order to take advantage of IAAS meaning you don't need to manage a cluster of Kubernetes pods/Docker containers manually.
-As it requires a lot of Ops work.
+Also, you can try to deploy to the Cloud and make it Cloud-Native in order to take advantage of IAAS meaning you don't necessary have to manage a cluster of Kubernetes pods/Docker containers on bare-metal physical servers as this process requires a lot of Ops work.
+This approach encourages pure vendor lock-in.

+For example, if deploying on AWS and using AWS's full native integrated features you can run the microservices either on (legacy?)
+EC2 instances which are managed VMs on the cloud.
+Or, you can use Elastic Container Service (ECS) to run the microservices in AWS's native containerized solution.

+For the optimisitic tech player, one could try and run a Kubernetes cluster inside ECS or EC2 instances.
+Note that this is probably for the more advanced players.

-You can try on the various cloud providers like AWS, GCP, Microsoft Azure, Red Hat OpenShift.
+In terms of Cloud vendors, various cloud providers like AWS, GCP, Microsoft Azure, Digital Ocean, Red Hat OpenShift is worth a look

 Alternative, you can try to deploy these microservices on the PAAS such as Heroku, CloudFoundry etc.

-I didn't put much effort into the deployment side of things as i wanted to focus this demo project on the "App" side of things in order to demonstrate how a Microservice architecture application looks like.

 #### Caveats